Resources for Deans, Heads, and Chairs

 Resources for UMass Amherst faculty to help provide their students with guidance and preparation in their journey for lifelong learning and success, including the Career Development and Professional Connections Hub, Learning Resource Center, and Civic Engagement and Service-Learning.

-The Academic Affairs Senior Vice Provosts work with other associate provosts at UMass Amherst to provide support to Provost Tricia Serio, her office, and reporting units, as well as help develop the Provost Office’s mission.
+The Academic Affairs Senior Vice Provosts work with other associate provosts at UMass Amherst to provide support to the Provost, the Office of the Provost and reporting units, as well as help develop the Provost Office’s mission.